 How Federal Estate Taxes and Iowa’s Inheritance Taxes Could Affect Your Estate

-For 2024, the current federal estate tax exemption is approximately $13.61 million per individual.
-That means if the total value of your estate is less than $13.61 million, your estate is not subject to federal estate taxes.
-The total tax exemption is $27.22 million for a married couple.
+For 2025, the current federal estate tax exemption is approximately $13.99 million per individual.
+That means if the total value of your estate is less than $13.99 million, your estate is not subject to federal estate taxes.
+That is an increase from $13,610,000 for estates in 2024.
+For a married couple, this amount is doubled for a total of $27,980,000.

 If you would like more information about estate and inheritance taxes or have questions about creating or revising your will or estate plan, feel free to contact the Crimmins & Kehm Law Firm at 515-573-2191.